facebookexperimental/libunifex/doc/api_reference.md

 #### Implementing the sender with a generic callable

-More compact boilerplate vs. relying on opaque C++ constructs.
+More compact boilerplate relies on opaque C++ constructs.
 Suitable for simpler cases.
 Note that the type of `event` varies with calls, effectively generating separate overloaded methods on the lambda.